 A stable financial system, when hit by adverse events, or "shocks," continues to meet the demands of households and businesses for financial services, such as credit provision and payment services.
-In contrast, in an unstable system, these same shocks are likely to have much larger effects, disrupting the flow of credit and leading to declines in employment and economic activity.
+By contrast, in an unstable system, these same shocks are likely to have much larger effects, disrupting the flow of credit and leading to declines in employment and economic activity.

 Consistent with this view of financial stability, the Federal Reserve Board's monitoring framework distinguishes between shocks to and vulnerabilities of the financial system.
 Shocks, such as sudden changes to financial or economic conditions, are typically surprises and are inherently difficult to predict.
 Vulnerabilities tend to build up over time and are the aspects of the financial system that are most expected to cause widespread problems in times of stress.
 As a result, the framework focuses primarily on monitoring vulnerabilities and emphasizes four broad categories based on research.2

 - Funding risks expose the financial system to the possibility that investors will "run" by withdrawing their funds from a particular institution or sector.
 Many financial institutions raise funds from the public with a commitment to return their investors' money on short notice, but those institutions then invest much of the funds in illiquid assets that are hard to sell quickly or in assets that have a long maturity.
 This liquidity and maturity transformation can create an incentive for investors to withdraw funds quickly in adverse situations.
 Facing a run, financial institutions may need to sell assets quickly at "fire sale" prices, thereby incurring substantial losses and potentially even becoming insolvent.
 Historians and economists often refer to widespread investor runs as "financial panics" (see Section 4, Funding Risks).

 These vulnerabilities often interact with each other.
 For example, elevated valuation pressures tend to be associated with excessive borrowing by businesses and households because both borrowers and lenders are more willing to accept higher degrees of risk and leverage when asset prices are appreciating rapidly.
 The associated debt and leverage, in turn, make the risk of outsized declines in asset prices more likely and more damaging.
 Similarly, the risk of a run on a financial institution and the consequent fire sales of assets are greatly amplified when significant leverage is involved.